KadenKing/secretsauce/README.md

 ## What is it?

-The secret sauce pattern is a way of using generics to make it impossible to default ininitialize a type outside of its package.
+The secret sauce pattern is a way of using generics to make the default initializer private to a go package.

 ## Should I actually do this?